Tracking Reports for S1, S2 and S3

 S3 Music Technology

-Understanding Music: Topic Studied: Early 20th Century Technological Developments and Early 20th Century Music: Through active learning, the young people use problem-solving and communication skills to identify genres, technological developments, and concepts (musical words e.g. major, minor, names of instruments, Italian terms for tempo and beats in the bar) through listening to and discussing music excerpts and videos.
+Understanding Music: Topic Studied: Early 20th Century Technological Developments and Early 20th Century Music, Disco Music, Rock Music, Intellectual Property: Through active learning, the young people use problem-solving and communication skills to identify genres, technological developments, and concepts (musical words e.g. major, minor, names of instruments, Italian terms for tempo and beats in the bar) through listening to and discussing music excerpts and videos.

 Music Technology Skills: Young people use problem-solving and teamwork skills to develop their knowledge of the hardware and software used in the music technology classroom.

-Music Technology in Context: Audiobook and Halloween Soundscape.
+Music Technology in Context: Projects: Dream Destinations, Audiobook, Halloween Soundscape, Sound Design and Foley for Christmas, Creating Dance Music for Exercise (PBL), Creating Music for a Video Game and Voice Over.
 Using skills developed in Music Technology Skills, young people use the hardware and software to create mini projects.
-This term this focus is on creating audiobooks and soundscapes.